 First off, great choice in destination!
 Banff National Park is EVERYWHERE right now.
 It feels like every single post I see on Facebook or Instagram is of Banff National Park, Banff townsite, or everything in between.
 There’s no doubting that the momentum it gained in 2017 will continue throughout 2018 and onwards.
+Especially considering some of the unreal photos that are unconvincing people to visit Banff.
 But Canada is a large country, we all know that (and if you didn’t SURPRISE!).

 FUN FACT: Canada is roughly 9.98 million square kilometers and has the longest coastline in the world.
 With so much space and a population of around 36 million people, each of us gets somewhere around 61 acres to ourselves!
 There is a population density of only four people per square kilometer.
 Mind you a large portion of that is a frozen tundra, including near the North Pole, which means Santa is Canadian!
 Maybe that’s why he is so nice?